-SAP Electronic Medical Record, SAP Afaria, SAP Mobile Platform, SAP HANA, SAP for Healthcare
+SAP Afaria, SAP Consulting, SAP Electronic Medical Record, SAP ERP, SAP for Healthcare, SAP HANA, SAP Mobile Platform

 The second-largest hospital in the federal state of Salzburg, Austria, the Kardinal Schwarzenberg Hospital is known almost around the world for their optimal treatment of winter sports athletes.
 But no matter what the medical need, the institution always focuses on providing the best patient care available.

 The Kardinal Schwarzenberg Hospital is committed to restoring the physical and psychological health of patients.
 Known for providing personalized care, the hospital sets time aside to fully understand the individual needs of each patient, and employs leading technology to pave the way for continued success.